 Mercy offers a unique educational experience for students in preschool through 8th grade.

 A note about enrollment age: In order to maintain proper Montessori balance in the 3-6 year old classroom, enrollment preference/priority will be given to children who are three years old by September 30th.
 Families of potential future students may apply at any time.
 The Admissions Directress will maintain open communication about availability based on applications received.

 What is your enrollment policy?
 Are there any key dates parents should be aware of?

 Mercy accepts applications throughout the year and spaces are offered on a first come, first serve basis for students who complete the application process.
-Important financial aid application deadlines are: January 31 (Archdiocese aid) and February 20 (Mercy Financial Aid programs)
+Important financial aid application deadlines are: February 3rd (Archdiocese aid) and February 20 (Mercy Financial Aid programs).